jakartaee/jakarta.ee/content/committees/specification/operations/index.md

                 javadoc artifacts

-            -   An apidocs directory containing the final JavaDocs from the api build in the second PR.
+            -   An apidocs directory containing the final JavaDocs from the api build in an optional second PR.

 6. If this updated Specification Version is targeted for the Platform, update the Jakarta EE API jar by submitting a PR to the
     [jakartaee-api](https://github.com/eclipse-ee4j/jakartaee-api)